Guidelines for Course Fees and Other Charges, Fees, and Fines for Services, Facilities, Operations, and Programs

 • UO Board is notified of the fee changes

-For questions about the guidelines contact Donna Chittenden, Fee Administrator.
+For questions about the guidelines contact Stuart Laing, Fee Administrator.

 How To Request a New Fee or Revise an Existing Fee